VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

       and `YYYY-MM-DD` is the date for collecting the stats.
 By default the stats is collected for the current day.
     - `api/v1/status/active_queries` - for currently executed active queries.
 Note that every `vmselect` maintains an independent list of active queries, which is returned in the response.
+    - `api/v1/status/top_queries` - for listing the most frequently executed queries and queries taking the most duration.

 * URLs for [Graphite Metrics API](https://graphite-api.readthedocs.io/en/latest/api.html#the-metrics-api): `http://<vmselect>:8481/select/<accountID>/graphite/<suffix>`, where:
     - `<accountID>` is an arbitrary number identifying data namespace for query (aka tenant)